 You may advise us that you do not wish to receive direct marketing from us at any time by contacting us or by using the opt-out facilities provided in our client registration processes, informed consent procedures and the marketing communications you receive.

-During the course of providing services to you, or otherwise engaging with you, we may disclose your personal information to trusted third parties including:
+When providing services to you or otherwise engaging with you, we may disclose your personal information to trusted third parties, including:

-Healthcare service providers or other relevant parties involved in your care or requesting services on your behalf (including for the purpose of obtaining second opinions or making referrals, on your behalf, for specialist medical services)
+- healthcare service providers or other relevant parties involved in your care or requesting services on your behalf (including to obtain second opinions or make referrals, on your behalf, for specialist medical services)

-Statutory registries or bodies where requested to do so by you or as required by law (such as national cancer registries)
+- registries, statutory bodies and other third parties where requested to do so by you or as required by law (such as national cancer registries)

-Approved and trusted contractors, under agreement, as engaged by us to provide professional services (such as debt collection, information and communication technology providers, specialist clinical services).
+- approved and trusted contractors engaged in providing professional services (such as debt collection, information and communication technology providers, specialist clinical services).

-We will not seek your additional consent to disclose your personal information for the purposes listed above.
+We will not seek your additional consent to disclose your personal information for the purposes described above.

-If you do not want us to access personal information stored in your My Health Record, or to upload health information to it, you may opt out or choose to modify access controls within the My Health Record system.
+If you do not want us to access personal information stored in your My Health Record or upload health information to it, you may opt out or choose to modify access controls within the My Health Record system.